What is a Rack Server?

 There’s nothing stopping people from using different types of servers for the same tasks – such as virtualization or clouding.
 However, because of their builds, rackmount servers are often used for mail and file servers.
-Blade servers, meanwhile, are specialised for virtualization because of their compute power.
+Blade servers are specialized for virtualization because of their compute power.

 Benefits of rack servers, and what they’re used for

 - Convenience.
 It’s easy to add or remove rackmount servers – the technician simply needs to slide the server along the rails.
-Do bear in mind that the bigger the server (4U, 5U), the heavier it will be and the more cooling it will need.
-Plus, since all your servers can be stacked horizontally into one or multiple racks, they take up a minimal amount of data centre space.
+Bear in mind that the bigger the server (4U, 5U), the heavier it will be and the more cooling it will need.
+Plus, since all your servers can be stacked horizontally into one or multiple racks, they take up a minimal amount of data center space.

 - Consolidated network resources.
 Every rack server has network interfaces so it’s pretty easy to install a network switch into the rack cabinet and connect all the servers to this switch.

 The exact make and models of components you need will depend on your specific IT requirements.
 For instance, if you’re carrying out load intensive tasks, you will likely need DDR4 server memory which will increase bandwidth and reduce voltage.